ricalo/blog/_posts/2019-09-16-self-hosted-architecture.md

   secondary server at boot time.
 The secondary server gets changes in user data thanks to the replication feature of OpenLDAP.

+Intruder detection
+: You can configure the Advanced Intrusion Detection Environment (AIDE) system, which helps identify when an intruder accesses your jails.
+Check [our AIDE configuration for jails hosted on FreeNAS][9] guide.

 [0]: http://bsdadventures.com/harden-freebsd/
 [1]: https://pfsense.org
 [2]: https://freenas.org